alepmaros/ant_clustering/README.md

 # The Idea

-In an ambient with Alive and Dead ants, the Alive ones tend to agroup the dead ones in groups, thus making more space available for movement.
+In an ambient with Alive and Dead ants, the Alive ones tend to agroup the dead ones, thus making more space available for movement.
+This a simple behaviour that can be used in real life to organise documents, for example.

 # Implementation